🇨🇭

 Where It Gets Harder

 Switzerland's Level 1 ranking reflects its cities and supermarkets.
-Step outside those systems and the experience shifts considerably.
+Step outside those systems and the ranking stops protecting you.

 🏔️